Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-written and effective in creating a disinformer game.
-The informed clues clearly point to the correct answer, the misinformed clues create ambiguity, and the fake clues mislead to the incorrect choices.
+The clues are well-crafted, creating a balanced level of difficulty with good specificity and productive ambiguity.

 ---